LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

    RAJA provides the macro ``RAJA_HOST_DEVICE`` to support the dual CUDA annotation ``__ host__ __device__``.
 This makes a lambda or function callable from CPU or CUDA device code.
-However, when CPU performance is important, **the host-device annotation should not be used on a lambda that is used in a host (i.e., CPU) execution context**.
+However, when CPU performance is important, **the host-device annotation should be applied carefully on a lambda that is used in a host (i.e., CPU) execution context**.
    Unfortunately, a loop kernel containing a lambda annotated in this way may run noticeably slower on a CPU than the same lambda with no annotation depending on the version of the nvcc compiler you are using.

  * **Cannot use 'break' and 'continue' statements in a lambda.**